 What’s the difference between the two cheesecakes?
 My mom’s base ingredient is ricotta cheese.
 This cheesecake’s base ingredient is cream cheese.
-This one is firmer and less soft and creamy than Mom’s, but this recipe is what I think of when I think of a classic New York cheesecake!
+This one is firmer and less soft and creamy than Mom’s, but this recipe is what I think of when I think of a classic cheesecake!

 It’s still creamy, just not as creamy.
 Got it?

 I don’t particularly like super sweet ingredient-packed cheesecake.
 If I go for a cheesecake in a restaurant, I go for plain with some delicious sauce dribbled on it.
 What about you?

 Let me know in the comment section as I love to learn about other people’s preferences!